tammergalal/katacoda-scenarios/apmintrov3/fixappv3/step4.md

 The monitors you created should have gathered some data.
-Because the monitors are linked to the related services and resources, we can see the status of the monitors in the Service Map.
-If any monitors are in the `ALERT` status, we can start investigating the service from the Service Map.
+Because the monitors are linked to the related services and resources, you can see the status of the monitors in the Service Map.
+If any monitors are in the `ALERT` status, you can start investigating the service from the Service Map.

 1. Navigate to <a href="https://app.datadoghq.com/apm/map" target="_datadog">**APM** > **Service Map**</a>.